Acren/TetherDocs/docs/index.md

 **Cable Actors:**

 - **Tether Cable Actors** are self-contained objects in the world that handle all the functionality for a single cable, including settings, physics simulation, mesh generation, and the resultant static mesh.
-- The initial shape of the cable that gets simulated can be controlled using Unreal's spline tools.
+- The overall path of the cable before simulation can be controlled using Unreal's spline tools.
 - When modified, cables are automatically resimulated and rebuilt for the fastest possible iteration time.
 - Simulation supports physics collision with other objects in the world, including other cables, allowing them to coil up on the ground and hang on eachother.
 - The mesh for the cable can be generated procedurally using a specified resolution for the number of sides and edge loops, or use a user-specified mesh for full control of the final result.